UMAprotocol/oval-node/README.md

 docker build -t oev-node .
 ```

-You can the Docker container with the following:
+You can run the Docker container with the following:

 ```
 docker run --init --name oev-node --env-file ./.env --network host oev-node